HL7/davinci-pct/input/pagecontent/formal_specification.md

 ### Detailed Requirements

 #### Summary
 FHIR uses a pair of resources called [Claim](https://www.hl7.org/fhir/claim.html) and [EOB](http://www.hl7.org/fhir/explanationofbenefit.html) for multiple purposes - they are used for actual claim submission, but they are also used for managing prior authorizations and pre-determinations.
-These are distinguished by the Claim.use code.
+These uses are distinguished by the Claim.use and ExplanationOfBenefit.use code.
 All references to Claim and EOB in this IG are using it for the Advanced Explanation of Benefits (AEOB) purpose.

 The primary interaction supported by this implementation guide is submitting an AEOB request and receiving an AEOB response.
 To perform this, a [GFE Bundle](StructureDefinition-davinci-pct-gfe-bundle.html) resource is constructed by the client (e.g., Billing Management Software) system.
 The response is an [AEOB Bundle](StructureDefinition-davinci-pct-aeob-bundle.html).

 The GFE Bundle will be sent as the sole payload of a [$gfe-submit]( https://build.fhir.org/ig/HL7/davinci-pct/OperationDefinition-GFE-submit.html) operation.
 The response will be an AEOB Bundle which will contain a Bundle.identifier.
 The Bundle.identifier is important because the response will happen in an asynchronous fashion.

 The AEOB(s) will often not be complete and the calling client (or other interested systems - e.g., patient or submitting provider system) will need to periodically poll the payer server in order to determine if the AEOB(s) are complete.
-Below are the outcomes that SHOULD be used to determine if the AEOB(s) are complete.
+Below are the outcomes that **SHOULD** be used to determine if the AEOB(s) are complete.

 The AEOB bundle will contain one of these **outcomes** [queued | complete | error | partial ](https://build.fhir.org/ig/HL7/davinci-pct/StructureDefinition-davinci-pct-aeob-definitions.html#ExplanationOfBenefit.outcome).